bemoid/bemoid/scss/objects/grid/grid.md

 ### Reordering

 To avoid unnecessary bloat, grid component does not provide any ordering classes.
 You should maintain it with `order` property inside your stylesheets.
-However, there is a `.grid--reversed` modifier class to reverse an order of the columns within the grid.
+However, there is a `.grid--reverse` modifier class to reverse an order of the columns within the grid.

 [[example file=objects/grid/example/reversed.html]]

 #### Stacking

-You can also tell a grid to stack its columns on top of each other with the `.grid--stacked` modifier class.
+You can also tell a grid to stack its columns on top of each other with the `.grid--stack` modifier class.

 [[example file=objects/grid/example/stacked.html]]